List of Marvel Comics characters: M: Mister Justice

 Mr. Justice (Timothy Carney) is a superhero and a member of the superhero team called the First Line.
 He was created by Roger Stern and John Byrne, and first appeared in Marvel: The Lost Generation #12.
 He was the younger brother of Yankee Clipper.

 Mr. Justice was, in his teenage years, recruited into the First Line.
 He was at this time known as Kid Justice.
 He was highly influenced by his brother during their partnership, and once when faced with a difficulty, he asked himself "what would Clipper do?"
 He had several times been saved by Nightingale and Yankee Clipper.
 He has also been cited by teammates as the living legacy of Yankee Clipper after Clipper's disappearing in Marvel: The Lost Generation #4.
 Mr. Justice seemingly died in Marvel: The Lost Generation #12, along with most of the First Line group members while battling a Skrull fleetship.

+Mister One and Mister Two

+Mister One and Mister Two are symbiotic entities who were initially assumed to be mutants.
+One body is tiny and helpless and the other is gigantic and possesses superhuman strength.
+For a time ,they are cared for by Joe Keegan, who had found them.
+Keegan realizes they are too much for him and attempts to advertise for a better caretaker.
+In a later incident, both are killed in a battle with Magneto and the Brotherhood of Mutants/Mutant Force.

+Long after their death, it is revealed that Mister One and Mister Two were not mutants.
+Rather, they were Shi'ar Subguardians, prototypes for what would become Imperial Guard member Warstar.

 Mistress Love

-Mistress Love is a character appearing in American comic books published by Marvel Comics.

-Mistress Love is a cosmic entity associated with the concept of Love.
+Mistress Love is a cosmic entity associated with the concept of love.

 Robert Mitchell

 Robert Mitchell is a character appearing in American comic books related to Marvel Comics.
 The character, created by John Rozum and Stephen Jones, first appeared in Over the Edge #7 (March 1996).

-He is an anxious Caucasian who was a boyfriend of Sally Slavinski.
-Unfortunately, Robert was killed by demons connected to his girlfriend's abusive ex-boyfriend.
+Robert Mitchell was the boyfriend of Sally Slavinski.
+Robert was killed by demons connected to his girlfriend's abusive ex-boyfriend.